U.S. lodges new appeal at WTO in meat labelling dispute

 After that, Mexico and Canada could ask the trade body to let them impose a certain degree of trade sanctions on the United States, which in turn can challenge such a ruling.

-Mexico has said it would seek “hundreds of millions” of dollars if the United States does not change its rules.
+Canada estimates U.S. rules requiring retailers to list the country of origin on meat cost its farmers and processors $1 billion a year in lost sales and lower prices, and Mexico has said it would seek “hundreds of millions” of dollars if the U.S. does not change its rules.

-Reporting by Tom Miles in Geneva and David Ljunggren in Ottawa; Editing by Paul Simao; Editing by Ralph Boulton
+The U.S. rules have resulted in fewer Canadian pig and cattle exports since 2009, according to the Canadian government.
+Canada already has published a hit-list of potential U.S. targets including wine, chocolate, ketchup and cereal.
+(Reporting by Tom Miles; editing by Ralph Boulton)